 Maybe it's the colder climate that keeps people indoors at the gambling tables.
 Or maybe there's something in the water.
 Whatever it is, Wisconsin breeds some incredible poker and casino games players.
 The most famous and successful is arguably Phil Hellmuth, Jr. Hailing from Madison, Wisconsin, Hellmuth is the world's top poker player, with 13 World Series of Poker bracelets to his name.

 The State of Online Gambling in Wisconsin

 Wisconsinites are famous for gambling, online and off.
 Today, they do so at Wisconsin online casinos that are regulated outside of the state.
-Many of the big casinos and poker rooms that attract Wisconsin players are licensed and regulated by international gambling authorities like those in Malta, Gibraltar, and Antigua.
+Many of the big casinos and poker rooms attract Wisconsin players from Madison to Green Bay, and are licensed and regulated by international gambling authorities like those in Malta, Gibraltar, and Antigua.
 There are no current plans to create a government-run or state-licensed Wisconsin online casino.
 However, a recent report revealed that state gambling revenue has declined for the fourth straight year.
 If fewer people continue to gamble at the state's Native American casinos, it could cause the state to reexamine how they offer casino games to their residents.